Ric-27/Aquanaute/README.md

     roslaunch aquanaute_gazebo aquanaute.launch testing:=false

-this parameter can be changed to true to deactivate the plugins from vrx (the world will be changed to an empty world without gravity)
+this parameter can be changed to true to deactivate the plugins from vrx (the world will be changed to an empty world without gravity).
+You will have an error "Missing Model.../dock_permutations) this is normal.

 #### ardupilot